 The IDC Innovation HUb is made up of professors, students, and staff experienced in the construction industry and is supported by both Ph.D. and masters-level candidates.
 Chaired by Dr. Michael Horodniceanu, PE, our team offers a broad array of skills gained through exclusive hands-on experience.

 As a membership-based entity, the IDC Innovation Hub welcomes applications for membership.
-We are structured with various levels of participation each offering benefits communicate with that level on our annual membership.
-These include:
+We are structured with various levels of participation each offering benefits commensurate with a particular level.

 Construction management executive Frank DarConte joins IDC Innovation Hub at NYU Tandon School of Engineering.